Marwan-Ezzat-Mohamed/meact/README.md

 Contributing
 Contributions to Meact are welcome!
 If you find any issues, have feature suggestions, or want to contribute to the project, feel free to submit a pull request or open an issue on the Meact GitHub repository. -->

-## Documentation

-For detailed documentation and usage examples, please refer to the [Meact GitHub repository](https:// github.com/Meact/Meact).
-The repository contains the source code, and an example.

 ## Contributing

 Contributions to Meact are welcome!
 If you find any issues, have feature suggestions, or want to contribute to the project, feel free to submit a pull request or open an issue on the Meact GitHub repository.